Freight Shipping from Pittsburgh to Cleveland

 How much does it cost to ship freight from Pittsburgh to Cleveland?

-Full truckload (FTL) rates from Pittsburgh, PA to Cleveland, OH currently range from $320-$395 for a standard dry van load over the 149-mile route.
+Full truckload (FTL) rates from Pittsburgh, PA to Cleveland, OH currently range $320-$395 (roughly $2.17-$2.68 per mile over 149 miles).
 LTL shipments typically cost $282-$527 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Pittsburgh to Cleveland?

-Standard FTL transit from Pittsburgh to Cleveland is approximately 3 hrs by truck over 149 miles.
+Standard FTL transit from Pittsburgh to Cleveland is approximately 3 hrs by truck over 149 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Pittsburgh to Cleveland freight?